From Higgs physics to lepton flavour violation: current bounds and future prospects for vector-like lepton models: Conclusions and Outlook

 In each model, the plausible ranges of predictions for CLFV observables span many orders of magnitude, and observable signals in all or a subset of the future MEGII, COMET, Mu2e and Mu3e experiments are possible, see Fig.~\ref{fig:LFV-ranges}.
 However, each model leads to preferred ratios characterised by coupling hierarchies that are equivalent to single-field limits and appear more frequently as shown in Fig.~\ref{fig:mueCLFV}.

 We have exhibited further model-specific fingerprints, i.e.~patterns of correlations between observables such as the magnetic or electric dipole moments and Higgs signal strengths (Figs.~\ref{fig:EDM} and \ref{fig:Rllvsae-amu}), correlations between CLFV $\tau$ and $Z$ or Higgs decays (Fig.~\ref{fig:FCC-vs-tau-decay}), as well as correlations of $Z$-lepton couplings with CLFV $\tau$ decays or electroweak oblique parameters (Figs.~\ref{fig:tau-LVF-vs-EWPO} and \ref{fig:ST-vs-Zcpl}).
 These can allow future experiments to discriminate between the models.
-Especially promising are observables including $\tau$-leptons, such as CLFV $\tau$ decays measurable at Belle II and $Z$ decays that could be measured e.g.~at FCC$ee$, but also future improvements for electroweak precision observables will add highly valuable information for discriminating between or identifying specific models.
-Figs.~\ref{fig:tau-v-Z} and \ref{fig:ST-vs-Zcpl} show that the envisioned sensitivities are sufficient to discriminate several models in sizeable parameter regions.
+Especially promising are observables including $\tau$-leptons, such as CLFV $\tau$ decays measurable at Belle II and $Z$ decays that could be measured e.g.~at FCC$ee$, but also future improvements for electroweak precision observables will add highly valuable information.
+Figs.~\ref{fig:tau-v-Z} and \ref{fig:ST-vs-Zcpl} show that the envisioned sensitivities are sufficient to distinguish between or identify several models in sizeable parameter regions.
 Even clearer model separations would be possible if a higher sensitivity for CLFV Higgs decays could be reached.
 Conversely, an observation of $h\to\tau\mu$ or $h\to\tau e$ at FCC$ee$ would exclude all six VLL models in all of the considered parameter regions.